Rafzy/Raf-s-Vault/Thesis/Research/Mapping the Mind of a Large Language Model.md

 Anthropic utilized a technique called [[Dictionary Learning]] which involves ==Matching patterns of neuron activations== called "features", to human interpretable concepts, by isolating neuron activations that recur in different contexts.

-This allow san internal state of the model to be represented in terms of a few active features instead of many active neurons
+This allows an internal state of the model to be represented in terms of a few active features instead of many active neurons.